bampli/t1-astra/README.md

 # t1-astra

-### DataStax Cassandra cluster development with Kind & Tilt
+### DataStax Cassandra development with Kind & Tilt

 This is a fork from the original DataStax Series workshop, reorganized to work with Kind, Tilt, and a local registry.
 This automation for the workshop's demo app expects to help developers with a starter for new projects.